svijayakum/air_pollution/README.md

 Files in this repo

-README.md – This is the README.md
+-README.md – This is the README.md
-pollutant_mean.R - Function that calculates the mean of a pollutant.
+-pollutant_mean.R - Function that calculates the mean of a pollutant.
-complete.R -  Function that returns number of completely observed cases.
+-complete.R -  Function that returns number of completely observed cases.
-corre.R - Function that returns the correlation between sufate and nitrate for monitor loctions with complete observations above a threshold.
+-corre.R - Function that returns the correlation between sufate and nitrate for monitor loctions with complete observations above a threshold.